-For the purposes of this Prudential Standard, an RSE licensee's business operations includes all activities as an RSE licensee (including the activities of each RSE of which it is the licensee), and all other activities of the RSE licensee to the extent that they are relevant to, or may impact on its activities as an RSE licensee.
+4 For the purposes of this Prudential Standard, an RSE licensee's business operations includes all activities as an RSE licensee (including the activities of each RSE of which it is the licensee), and all other activities of the RSE licensee to the extent that they are relevant to, or may impact on, its activities as an RSE licensee.

-- (f) process for implementing a replenishment plan in accordance with paragraph 18 (replenishment plan); - (g) review process for the ORFR target amount and ORFR strategy; and - (h) process for managing the financial resources held to meet the ORFR target amount in the event that the RSE licensee or RSE is wound up. - 10.
+- (b) processes and parameters for determining when and how the ORFR financial resources can be used; - (c) approach to holding the ORFR financial resources, including how the RSE licensee will ensure that the requirements in paragraphs 16 and 17 (as applicable) are met on an ongoing basis; - (d) investment strategy for operational risk reserves held to meet the ORFR target amount; - (e) process for implementing a replenishment plan in accordance with paragraph 18 (replenishment plan); - (f) review process for the ORFR target amount, tolerance limit and ORFR strategy; and - (g) process for managing the financial resources held to meet the ORFR target amount in the event that the RSE licensee or RSE is wound up. - 11.
 The Board must approve the ORFR strategy and is ultimately accountable for ensuring the implementation of the RSE licensee's ORFR strategy.

-ORFR target and tolerance amounts
+ORFR target amount and tolerance limit

-- 11. For the purposes of paragraph 8, an RSE licensee must determine: - (a) a target amount of financial resources (ORFR target amount); and - (b) a tolerance limit below the ORFR target amount (tolerance limit) that reflects the level below which the RSE licensee must take action to replenish financial resources held to meet the ORFR. - 12.
-An RSE licensee's ORFR target amount and tolerance limit must be determined on a prudent basis that suitably reflects: - (a) the ORFR strategy objectives; - (b) the uses of the ORFR financial resources permitted under paragraphs 14 and 15; and - (c) the size, business mix and complexity of the RSE licensee's business operations. - 13.
-If APRA considers that the ORFR target amount and/or tolerance limit set by the RSE licensee does not adequately reflect the requirements of this Prudential Standard, APRA may require an RSE licensee to4: - (a) meet an ORFR target amount determined by APRA, within a specified time; and/or - (b) adopt a tolerance limit determined by APRA.
+- 12. For the purposes of paragraph 9, an RSE licensee must determine: - (a) a target amount of financial resources (ORFR target amount); and - (b) a tolerance limit below the ORFR target amount (tolerance limit).
+Where ORFR financial resources fall below the tolerance limit, the RSE licensee must take action to replenish financial resources to meet the ORFR. - 13.
+An RSE licensee's ORFR target amount and tolerance limit must be determined on a prudent basis that suitably reflects: - (a) the RSE licensee's operational risk profile and risk assessments; - (b) the uses of the ORFR financial resources permitted under paragraph 15; and - (c) the size, business mix and complexity of the RSE licensee's business operations. - 14.
+If APRA considers that the ORFR target amount and/or tolerance limit set by the RSE licensee does not adequately reflect the requirements of this Prudential Standard, APRA may require an RSE licensee to: - (a) meet an ORFR target amount determined by APRA, within a specified time; and/or - (b) adopt a tolerance limit determined by APRA.